austind9999/Taskerbot/README.rst

   Taskerbot loads the subreddit's list of moderators and removal reasons at startup.
-To refresh these, send Taskerbot a message containing ``!refresh Subreddit`` (e.g. ``!refresh Android`` to reload ``/r/Android``'s configuration).
+To refresh these, send Taskerbot a message containing ``!refresh Subreddit`` (e.g. ``!refresh memes`` to reload ``/r/memes``'s configuration).

   Note that this is case sensitive, so make sure it's the same as what's in the configuration file (see `Configuration file`_).

-Only moderator reports and comments made by/mails sent by the subreddit's moderators are checked.
+Only moderator reports, flairs, and comments made by/mails sent by the subreddit's moderators are checked.

 PS.
-Reddit silently ignores reports on removed posts, so Taskerbot won't see those.
+Reddit silently ignores reports on removed posts, so TaskerbotRecode won't see those.

 Setup